ibm-cloud-docs/openshift/openshift_clusters.md

   * If you want to create a [multizone cluster](/docs/openshift?topic=openshift-ha_clusters#multizone), repeat this step to create additional subnets in all of the zones that you want to include in your cluster.
   * VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so [create a VPC subnet with enough IP addresses](/docs/openshift?topic=openshift-vpc-subnets#vpc_basics_subnets), such as 256.
 You cannot change the number of IPs that a VPC subnet has later.
   * Do not use the following reserved ranges: `172.16.0.0/16`, `172.18.0.0/16`, `172.19.0.0/16`, and `172.20.0.0/16`.
-  * To run default {{site.data.keyword.openshiftshort}} components such as the web console or OperatorHub, [attach a public gateway](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#attach-public-gateway-cli) to one or more subnets.
+  * To access default {{site.data.keyword.openshiftshort}} components such as the web console or OperatorHub without being connected to your VPC's private network, [attach a public gateway](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#attach-public-gateway-cli) to one or more subnets.
   * **Important**: Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
 If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.
   * For more information, see [Overview of VPC networking in {{site.data.keyword.openshiftlong_notm}}: Subnets](/docs/openshift?topic=openshift-vpc-subnets#vpc_basics_subnets).
 5. Create the cluster in your VPC.
 You can use the `ibmcloud oc cluster create vpc-gen2` command to create a single zone cluster in your VPC with worker nodes that are connected to one VPC subnet only.
 If you want to create a multizone cluster, you can use the {{site.data.keyword.cloud_notm}} console, or [add more zones](/docs/openshift?topic=openshift-add_workers#vpc_add_zone) to your cluster after the cluster is created.
 The cluster takes a few minutes to provision.